Algorithmic analysis towards time-domain extended source waveform inversion: Numerical tests

 \subsection{Data fitting in reflection case}

 We start with a 2D synthetic model including two layers of different velocities (1500 m/s and 1800 m/s), as shown in Figure~\ref{fig:twolayer}a.
 The initial model displayed in Figure~\ref{fig:twolayer}b is homogeneous with velocity equal to the first layer of the true model.
 The locations of the source and the receiver has been marked up in Figure~\ref{fig:twolayer}b.
 The purpose of this test is to understand the data fitting and the gradient of FWI, WRI and ESI.
+The modelling scheme after finite difference discretization is $\mathcal{O}(\Delta t^2, \Delta x^8)$.
+An absorbing boundary condition is used to get rid of the free surface and boundary reflections.

 The observed data from the true model has been displayed in Figure~\ref{fig:dat_compare}a.
-Since the velocity of the initial model is the same as the true model, the synthetic data in classic least-squares FWI reproduces direct arrivals of the observed data perfectly; however, the reflections from the interface between two layers are completely missing, as can be seen from Figure~\ref{fig:dat_compare}b.
+Since the velocity of the initial model is the same as the upper layer of the true model, the synthetic data in classic least-squares FWI reproduces direct arrivals of the observed data perfectly; however, the reflections from the interface between two layers are completely missing, as can be seen from Figure~\ref{fig:dat_compare}b.
 Figures~\ref{fig:dat_compare}c and \ref{fig:dat_compare}d shows that both WRI and ESI generate data very close to observed data, mimicking that the simulation is performed in the true model such that the data can be fitted almost perfectly.
 By domain extension and recursive data assimilation, the information from the observed data are added back to the modelled data, behaving that the true physics has been taken into account.
-As displayed in Figure~\ref{fig:dat_compare}a, classic FWI only considers information in the starting model; thus is blind to the information in the data, which is missing in the starting model, leading to the absence of reflection events that should be present by modeling in the true model.
+As displayed in Figure~\ref{fig:dat_compare}a, classic FWI only considers information in the starting model, thus is blind to the information in the data.